SHOWS AVAILABLE

 EAST ON MELROSE

-“The feeling of the Eighties is back in L.A.
-But it’s totally different this time.”
+The feeling of the Eighties is back in L.A.
+But it’s different this time.

 James Tormé’s East On Melrose LP and eponymous West Cost collective offers a blissfully fresh, sophisticated exploration of pop-jazz-fusion, centered around the songwriting of Tormé (vocals), keyboardist Robert Turner (Dr. Dre, Stevie Wonder) and Grammy winning drummer Lyndon Rochelle (Esperanza Spaulding).
 Instantly discernible are some of the swathe of childhood British and American influences often mentioned by Tormé in the past — Michael Jackson.
 Prince.
 Wang Chung.
 Steely Dan.
 Earth Wind & Fire.
 Michael McDonald.
 Tormé’s songs seem to be imbued with the soul and sophistication of an era when these acts were at their absolute peak.
 Yet there is no attempt here to copy anything that’s been done before.
 One is confronted by an unusual occurrence in todays’s music scene: brand new music that feels and sounds as good as what once was.

-Tormé recounts the project’s genesis, “A few summers ago I was feeling some severe creative frustration.
-I called and convinced Robert to write some tracks with me.
-We hadn’t seen each other or worked on any music in over 13 years, because Robert had moved to China for almost a decade.
-I’d heard he was back in the Western Hemisphere.
-And I knew he was a genius.
-Robert agreed to do a ‘reunion’ project together, and right away a steady flow of musical concepts started streaming into my phone from his.
-Pieces of music came in all times of the day and night.
-I think the fact that we were coming back together after such a long time apart helped create nostalgia for the project.
-Robert had come up with a unique, synth bass-driven Minneapolis/Philly-derived, retro-future sound, which he now augmented with chord progressions that could have come from Jimmy Jam and Teddy Riley in the late 8o’s, or maybe Rod Temperton, a decade earlier.
-I loved it all, and wrote songs pretty much as fast as he could send music to me.
-Crucially, neither of us overthought the project.
-We were just two guys writing personal songs on a specific little musical journey, never comparing ourselves to anyone else.
-But somewhere deep down you just knew something special was happening.
-Then Lyndon came on board on drums,.
+Bobby and I agreed to do ‘a reunion project’ together, and right away a steady flow of musical concepts started streaming into my phone from his, day and night.
+The feeling coming back together after such a long time apart helped create nostalgia for the project.
+Robert had come up with a unique, synth bass-driven Minneapolis/Philly-derived, retro-future sound, which he now augmented with chord progressions that could have come from Jimmy Jam and Teddy Riley in the late 8o’s, or even Rod Temperton a decade earlier.
+I loved it all, and wrote songs pretty much as fast as he could tracks to me.
+Crucially, neither of us over-thought what we were doing, at any point.
+We just stayed on our specific little journey.
+But we both knew something special was happening.
+Then Lyndon came on board on drums.
 He is so talented, it’s literally disturbing.”

 EOM’s debut appearance at Bottlerock Music Festival 2022 in Napa Valley garnered a stellar response.